gerom76/OpenFocus/docs/USER_MANUAL_EN.md

 2. Select one or more methods by checking the corresponding boxes
 3. Adjust kernel size if applicable
 4. Click **Start Render** to process

+> **Stopping a render**: While a render is running, the **Stop** button next to Start Render becomes active.
+Click it to interrupt processing — the render unwinds at its next safe checkpoint (between pipeline stages, or between tiles on large images), the controls unlock, and no result is produced.
+For large tiled images this may take a moment while the tiles already in progress finish.

 ### Algorithm Comparison Guide